Vheos/Games.ActionPoints/README.md

 ### Combat system
 - WIP
-- Actions may be used even if the character doesn't have enough action points, but doing so will put the character in an *exhausted* state, unable to perform anything else until all exhaust points are recharged.
+- actions may be used even if the character doesn't have enough action points, but doing so will put the character in an *exhausted* state, unable to perform anything else until all exhaust points are recharged.
 - when a character uses up more action points then they have, they will receive *Exhaust points* - essentialy negative action points that prevent the character from using any more actions until recharged.
 - *(image of action points bar with all types of resource points)*
 <br/>from left to right: